madeleineudell/LowRankModels.jl/README.md

 You can modify the losses or regularizers, or turn off offsets or scaling, using these keyword arguments.

-Or to specify a map from data mutable structs to losses, define a new loss_map from datatypes to losses (like probabilistic_losses, below):
+Or to specify a map from data types to losses, define a new loss_map from datatypes to losses (like probabilistic_losses, below):
 ```
 probabilistic_losses = Dict{Symbol, Any}(
     :real        => QuadLoss,